ISO 9001 Quality Certification

 - make your customers happy,

 - eliminate errors, provide a framework that workers can understand and;

 Alright… so there is a bit more to it, It’s safe to say though most successful organisations do quality well and do it intuitively regardless of formality around management systems or their knowledge of ISO 9001.

+Compass Assurance Services is accredited by JAS-ANZ to certify ISO9001 Quality Management Systems, our accreditation number is M5310713AO.
 ISO 9001 Quality Management Certification allows a business to take a systematic approach to realise and manage all the interrelated processes that go into your organisation.
 The frame work also allows business to:

 - Continual Improvement – strive to do things better

 - Measurement & Analysis – factual approach to decision making

 Have you looked at our self assessment checklist yet?

 We worked hard so you don’t have to: our checklists break down the standard in plain English so you can understand the requirements and what your business needs to do to get certified.

 Gaining ISO 9001 Quality Management Systems certification doesn’t have to be a difficult or confusing process.
 We’ve developed our range of essentials training courses to de-mysitify the requirements and provide a contextualised understanding of ISO 9001 to your business.